 - There is an increased risk of pulmonary oedema if there is an increase in blood volume, or increased pulmonary capillary permeability secondary to pre-eclampsia.
 The highest risk time is the second stage of labour or immediate postpartum period when cardiac output is high.

-- Changes on examination and ECG below are caused by the physiological changes described above.
+- Changes on examination and ECG below are caused by the physiological changes in pregnancy described above.

 Cardiac examination in pregnancy